Vesper-Works/OuterWildsOnline/README.md

 Once the mod is downloaded, press the CONNECT TO SERVER button and then RESUME EXPEDITION.

-Config options:
+Config options:<br />
-Server address - Keep as gameserver.hopto.org unless joining unofficial servers.
+Server address - Keep as gameserver.hopto.org unless joining unofficial servers.<br />
 Player Colour - A 255,255,255 RGB colour setting changing the tint of your Hearthian.

 Any questions?
 Feel free to ping me on the Outer Wilds Discord - @Vesper